lrspeiser/DensityDependentMetricModel/README.md

 ## Acknowledgments

 We thank the Gaia Data Processing and Analysis Consortium (DPAC) for the exquisite astrometric data that made this analysis possible.
-Computational resources were provided by [Institution].
-[Author] acknowledges support from [Funding Source].